prazit/DConvers/readme.md

 Define list of datasource and list of converter file in a [conversion file](#ConversionFile).
 Define list of source and list of target must be defined in one or more [converter file](#ConverterFile).

-> Library of database driver are required for user's datasource.
+> Library of database driver are required for user's defined datasource.

 In a terminal, type this command to run sample-conversion.conf